Arbitrage: Telecom arbitrage

 Telecom arbitrage companies allow phone users to make international calls for free through certain access numbers.
 Such services are offered in the United Kingdom; the telecommunication arbitrage companies get paid an interconnect charge by the UK mobile networks and then buy international routes at a lower cost.
 The calls are seen as free by the UK contract mobile phone customers since they are using up their allocated monthly minutes rather than paying for additional calls.

 Such services were previously offered in the United States by companies such as FuturePhone.com.
 These services would operate in rural telephone exchanges, primarily in small towns in the state of Iowa.
 In these areas, the local telephone carriers are allowed to charge a high "termination fee" to the caller's carrier in order to fund the cost of providing service to the small and sparsely populated areas that they serve.
 However, FuturePhone (as well as other similar services) ceased operations upon legal challenges from AT&T and other service providers.

 Statistical arbitrage

 Statistical arbitrage is an imbalance in expected nominal values.
 A casino has a statistical arbitrage in every game of chance that it offers, referred to as the house advantage, house edge, vigorish, or house vigorish.

-Gray market
+Grey market

-Grey market arbitrage involves buying items through marketing channels that sell them without the permission of the product trademark owner and sells them in the legitimate market.
+Grey market arbitrage involves buying items through marketing channels that don't have the permission of the trademark owner and sells them in the legitimate market.

-A Swiss watch sold by an approved dealer for £42,600 is an excellent example of a grey market product; customers can buy the identical watch for £27,227 on the Chrono24 website, which is an unlicensed 'grey market.'
+The luxury watch market is an example of a grey market.
+A Swiss watch may be sold by an approved dealer for one price, but a customer may buy the same watch for a different price through unauthorized channels.